 Keyed by a strong defensive effort, the 2015-16 season was highlighted by the fifth division title in the Spoelstra era and a trip to the Eastern Conference Semifinals where the HEAT came within a game of advancing back to the Eastern Conference Finals.
 Miami led the NBA in blocked shots during the campaign and ranked fifth in scoring defense and ninth in field goal percentage defense.

 The 2013-14 season saw the HEAT capture their fourth straight Eastern Conference Championship, fourth straight Southeast Division title and their sixth straight postseason appearance, tying the franchise record for consecutive postseason berths.
-Spoelstra added to his individual accolades capturing Coach of the Month honors for a franchise-record sixth time in February after guiding Miami to a 9-1 record.
+Spoelstra added to his individual accolades capturing Coach of the Month honors for the month of February after guiding Miami to a 9-1 record.
 On Feb.
 23, he notched his 300th career victory against Chicago in just his 448th game, reaching that milestone in fewer games than any coach in franchise history.